dzvid/omnifood/notes.md

 - Create a CSS file to define the media queires;
 - Import the media queries CSS file in the page and add the meta tag (`<meta name="viewport" content="width=device-width, initial-scale=1.0" />`)

 ### CSS Browser prefixes

 Allow CSS3 features to work between browsers, use autoprefixer plugin to automagically apply it.

 **To enable features in older browsers** - will be used 03 scripts:

 - respond.js: enables browsers to understand and execute css media queries;
 - html5shiv: enable to use and style HTML5 elements in older browsers;
 - selectivizr: utility that emulates CSS3 pseudo-classes and attribute selectors in Internet Explorer 6-8.

 ### jQuery

+**Plugins used:**

+- Waypoints: jQuery plugin to trigger a function when you scroll to an element.